 In total, I’ve ranked six DSLRs from Canon, two from Nikon, and two from Pentax.
 The overwhelming number of Canon cameras is simply because Canon’s lineup has more entry-level DSLRs at the moment.
 It’s not a sign of Canon favoritism (and you might notice that the bottom spot belongs to Canon, whoops).
 In fact, one camera from each manufacturer makes it to the top three.
 I didn’t plan that ahead of time, but it’s a pretty nice sign that each company is competitive in this space.

-Last, I have to mention my (somewhat boring) takeaway after testing several entry-level cameras this year: They’re all very similar in quality, without any real duds among them.
+Last, I have to mention my (somewhat boring) takeaway after testing several entry-level cameras last year: They’re all very similar in quality, without any real duds among them.
 The difference between the best and worst cameras on the list below is surprisingly small.
 Your individual needs – say, a desire to shoot video more than stills – could shift where each camera falls for you, perhaps significantly.

 Don’t Buy the Bundle